T. Denoyo Research โ† All articles

 are clean

 The US-Israel war on Iran has produced violations of international humanitarian law across all parties.
 This piece documents them all.
 The United States struck a school full of girls.
-Israel has violated Lebanon's ceasefire over 10,000 times.
+Israel triple-tapped a hospital to kill journalists and first responders, intercepted aid ships on the open sea, and has killed 270+ journalists.
 Iran used cluster munitions on Israeli civilians and massacred its own protesters.
 Accountability requires applying the same standard to everyone.

 Published: April 30, 2026